If you decide to formula-feed your baby twins instead of breastfeeding, the costs can add up quickly.

 Ask your pediatrician for samples every time you visit.

-Ask your pediatrician for a form to fill out and mail in to the formula company where they will send you a free case of formula.
+Ask your pediatrician for a form to fill out and mail in to the formula companies where they will send you a free case of formula.
 This is one of the perks of having twins.
 The formula companies want to send you samples because once you’re hooked, they know you’ll be buying double the formula.

 Manufacturer